AKSW/submission.d2r2.aksw.org/.github/pull_request_template.md

 ### Second Run
 - [ ] Hand-signed the completely filled agreement form ✍️
+- [ ] One of the following two options:
-- [ ] Uploaded a scan of the agreement form to `agreement-form/SUB_NUMBER/agreement.pdf`
+    - Uploaded a scan of the agreement form to `agreement-form/SUB_NUMBER/agreement.pdf`
+    - Send your signed form via email to the editors

 > **Mistakes in the editor/author agreements.**<br/>
 > Some editors/authors still copy/paste bitmaps of their signatures into the copyright agreements or sign on a touchscreen, instead of signing physically with a pen on paper.
 Further some authors forget to completely fill out the form.<br/>